**Student IP Acquired by ResMed sponsors!

 Not Nap Friendly: The average patient tends to forgo using CPAP during naps/ a shorter night's rest.
 But any hour spent sleeping without CPAP detrimentally affect performance

-We conducted design sprint workshops and used a proportion study of ResMed's existing mini console.
+We conducted design sprint workshops and used a proportion study of ResMed's existing travel console.
 Our goal was to combine the functionality of a full sized CPAP machine with the portability and convenience of a travel sized one, catered towards on-the-go patients.

 Avoid Screen-Reliance: Our top goal was to actually avoid adding more screen interaction, as it wouldn't be conducive to sleep-friendliness.